Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Introduction

 The complications caused by the single-photon sources fostered the Gaussian boson sampling (GBS) proposal - a linear-optical scheme with single-mode squeezed light on inputs~\cite{hamilton2017gaussian}.
 The output wave-function, up to a normalizing constant, equals (see Methods section).

 where $a_i^\dag$ is the creation operator for the $i$th output channel, $|0\rangle$ is the vacuum state, and $X_{ii'}$ is a complex-valued symmetric matrix determined by the interferometer unitary matrix and squeezing parameters of the input light.
-To obtain the exact probability of a specific output with $n$ clicked detectors, a classical algorithm have to solve an intractable problem: find the projections of the wave-function~(\ref{eqn:wf}) onto the measurement basis, which requires $2^n$ elementary operations.
+To obtain the exact probability of a specific output, a classical algorithm have to solve a hard problem: find the projections of the wave-function~(\ref{eqn:wf}) onto a measurement basis, which requires exponentially large number of elementary operations.

 Zhong et al. claimed the quantum advantage for the GBS experiment with 50 input squeezed states mixed into a 100-mode~\cite{zhong2020quantum} and 144-mode~\cite{zhong2021phase} interferometers.
-The schemes can detect one photon event in an output channel (threshold detection), thus counting statistics is a sum over different patterns of clicked detectors.
-The number of clicked detectors fluctuate within the range from 10 to 76 for the 100-mode setup~\cite{zhong2021phase} in accordance with a non-classical probability distribution.
-To find a probability of a single $n = 50$ measurement outcome, Sunway TaihuLight supercomputer spent 2 days computing the Torontonian~\cite{li2021benchmarking} of a 50-rank matrix.
-If the researchers simulated the lossy GBS device with respect to the reported level of losses, they would need less resources~\cite{zhong2020quantum} but still the emulation of this experiment is far beyond possibilities of the proposed algorithms~\cite{oh2021classical}.
-This suggests to set the quantum advantage threshold approximately at $50$ clicked detectors -- clearly, this value has been passed in the experiments.
+The detectors of these schemes click in presence of one or more photons in output channels (threshold detection), but cannot count photons in each channel.
+The number of clicked detectors fluctuates to $n=113$ for the 144-mode set-up~\cite{zhong2021phase} in accordance with a non-classical probability distribution.
+In comparison, the Sunway TaihuLight supercomputer spent two days finding a probability of a single $n = 50$ measurement outcome~\cite{li2021benchmarking}.But it might need less time if the supercomputer had simulated the realistic GBS device with reported imperfections.
+And how much less the computational time can be for the GBS simulation is the question currently under active discussion.

-Although the exact GBS simulation requires exponential time, the existence and accuracy of the approximate algorithms was an open issue until recently.
-The main theoretical efforts were focused on the influence of losses~\cite{garcia2019simulating,oh2021classical}, noises~\cite{kalai2014gaussian} and distinguishability of input states~\cite{renema2020simulability} on the GBS performance.
-It is noteworthy that this uncertainty has been short-lived.
-Several research groups have already claimed that they were able to produce samples from a non-classical probability distribution with Boltzmann machine and greedy algorithms~\cite{villalonga2021efficient} and chain-rule simulation and Metropolis independence sampling~\cite{bulmer2021boundary} in polynomial time.
-These works used marginal distributions~\cite{renema2020marginal} or/and the experimental data~\cite{zhong2020quantum,zhong2021phase} to evaluate the results.